Maria Guzenina: Personal life

 Guzenina has given interviews in Finland about her dysfunctional family.
 Born to a Finnish father (who was of German descent through his mother) and a Russian mother from Ulan-Ude, she was raised by her single mother as an only child.
 In the spring of 2013, Russia accused Finland of mistreating Russian-origin families in the child welfare services.
 Guzenina replied that in Finland all are treated equally and one can even become a minister with Russian background.
 Guzenina is fluent in Russian, Finnish and English.

-Before she became MTV VJ, Guzenina co-hosted the Kolmoskanava talk show Tänään, tässä ja nyt (fi) with Timo T. A. Mikkonen (fi) from 1987–1989, and also worked as a freelance journalist for Radio City, YLE Radio Aino and Radio Nova.
+Before she became an MTV video jockey, Guzenina co-hosted the Kolmoskanava talk show Tänään, tässä ja nyt (fi) with Timo T. A. Mikkonen (fi) from 1987–1989, and also worked as a freelance journalist for Radio City, YLE Radio Aino and Radio Nova.
 She also hosted an advertising campaign (1994-1995) about study and job prospects in Europe with an educational rather than entertaining emphasis.

 Guzenina is a high school graduate.
 She is an Orthodox Christian.

 In 2014 she dropped the name Richardson from her official surname.